deadbeef404/react-components/docs/pagemessage.md

     duration
         type: number
         required: false
         description: How long the message will be displayed before automatically dismissing itself.
+Set to 0 to force user to dismiss manually.
         default: 3000
 ```